ICLUSIG (ponatinib) offers convenient dosing in a single oral tablet1

 ICLUSIG (ponatinib) dosage with strong CYP3A inhibitors

-Recommended ICLUSIG Dosage for Co-administration of Strong CYP3A Inhibitors1
+Recommended ICLUSIG Dosage for Coadministration of Strong CYP3A Inhibitors1

-ICLUSIG (ponatinib) dosage for patients with hepatic impairment1
+Dosing for patients with hepatic impairment